SokolArr/WireGram/README.md

-# WireGram
-WireGuard extension to control peers using telegram bot(async version)
+## WireGuard extension to control peers using telegram bot(async version)